snok/self-limiters/README.md

 <br>

 A self-limiting source produces traffic which never exceeds some upper bound.
-This is important when interacting with rate limited resources, or to prevent burstiness.
+This is helpful when interacting with rate limited resources, or to prevent burstiness.

 `self-limiters` provides a way to police your outgoing traffic with respect to:

 - Concurrency, using a distributed [semaphore](https://en.wikipedia.org/wiki/semaphore_(programming))
 - Time, using a distributed [token bucket](https://en.wikipedia.org/wiki/Token_bucket)